WalletConnect/walletconnect-docs/tech-spec.md

 The goal of WalletConnect protocol is to provide an interoperable secure remote signing experience between two separate platforms where public key authentication is required to interface with a blockchain.
 The goals of the WalletConnect protocol include:

 - Reducing end-user steps for connecting two platforms securely
-- Protect end-user activity across the relayer infrastructure
+- Protect end-user activity across the relay infrastructure
 - Allow any blockchain application connect to any blockchain wallet

 ## Architecture

-At a high level, WalletConnect serves a secure communication channel between two applications that run equivalent clients for WalletConnect which are connected to a relayer infrastructure communicated through a publish-subscribe pattern.
+At a high level, WalletConnect serves a secure communication channel between two applications that run equivalent clients for WalletConnect which are connected to a relay infrastructure communicated through a publish-subscribe pattern.

 ![walletconnect-protocol-simplified](./.gitbook/assets/walletconnect-protocol-simplified.png)